cferdinandi/reef-js/content/getting-started.md

 As an optional property of the options argument, you can include state for your component with the `data` property.

-The state data is automatically passed into your template function, so that you can use it to customize your template.
-Reef also encodes any markup in your data before passing it into your template to reduce your risk of cross-site scripting (XSS) attacks.
+The data object is automatically encoded and passed into your template function, so that you can use it to customize your template.

 ```js
 // Some data